swang134/CMSC424Database/assignment8/README.md

-## Assignment 8: Query Processing, CMSC424, SPRING2021
+## Assignment 8: Query Processing, Due April 9, 2021

 *The assignment is to be done by yourself.*